ariava/xen-blk-mq-benchmark/README.md

 The only performance test which is, as of now, available in the suite, is the iometer_test.sh script.
-Such a script can be run as a non-privileged user, and will create a large file in the current directory to perform I/O on.
+Such a script can be run as a non-privileged user, and will create a large file to perform I/O on in the current directory.
 Load heaviness can be specified as command-line parameter in an user-friendly fashion (linear, lighter, light, moderate, heavy).
 The script also allows to specify the size of the I/O to be performed.
 The defaults are the ones in the original IOmeter jobfile